OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 $ ios-deploy --debug --bundle Payload/UnCrackable\ Level\ 1.app/
 ~~~

-If everything went well, the app should launch on the device in debugging mode (with lldb attached).
-Frida should now be able to attach to the app.
+If everything went well, the app should launch on the device in debugging mode with lldb attached.
+Frida should now be able to attach to the app as well.
 You can verify this with the frida-ps command:

 ~~~
 $ frida-ps -U